deadlysmiletm/Limina/README.md

   - Translated to english (originally was full spanish).
   - Balancing changes for a more friendly gameplay.
 - #### v0.1:
-  - Initial version maded on 2017 (first build).
+  - Initial version made on 2017 (first build).